 Many families ask us for help identifying college programs for their students after attending Akeela’s summer college transition program for high school students with Asperger’s and learning differences (NLD).
-Below is a list of programs, categorized by type, that Beyond Akeela teens have found success in after a summer of college transition skill building.
+Below is a list of programs, categorized by type, that we have relationships with or that Beyond Akeela teens have found success in after a summer of college transition skill building.
 (Colleges/programs are listed alphabetically)

 Connect With Us!

 * Beyond Akeela teens have attended and/or reported success/supportive environments at these schools & programs.

 Gap Year / College Transition Programs

 A one-year transition program that provides support for academics, executive function, independent living skills, career training opportunities, and social skills, all while students are attending classes at local four year and community colleges.

 *College Living Experience (CLE) (Six nationwide locations)

 An individualized transition program that assists students with their transition to college, career, and independent living.
 Students live in apartments with CLE staff support.